Noisyboy-9/laravel_messenger/README.md

 ## Installation

-In order to be able to run this project you must have this things installed on your local computer:
+In order to be able to run this project you must have these things installed on your local computer:

 - docker
 - laravel sail